livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 7.4 Attribute

-An Attribute is a typed value associated with a Parent.
+`Attribute` is a typed value associated with a Parent.

 Constraints: